JulieBusch/1702-seq-ex-review/README.md

-# Cats and Owners - a Sequelize/Express Review
+# Catstravaganza - a Sequelize/Express Review
 ### (by Julie Busch!)